 Bluehost.com was founded back in 1996 by Matt Heaton, and it’s steadily earned it’s place among the most popular web hosting service companies.
 With over 850 new signups every day the company surpassed the 1 million hosted websites mark early on in 2009.

-Bluehost offers it’s services for the price of $3.95/month for the 3 year plan and $5.95/month for the 1 year plan.
+Bluehost offers it’s services for the low cost of of $3.95/month for the 3 year plan and $5.95/month for the 1 year plan.
 The benefits you get with each hosting account are:

 - Unlimited number of hosted domains